isotopec-org/IsotopeC/doc/build-osx.md

 1. Clone the IsotopeC source code and cd into `IsotopeC`

-        git@github.com:isotopec-org/IsotopeC.git
+        git clone git@github.com:isotopec-org/IsotopeC.git
         cd IsotopeC

 2. Build IsotopeC:

     Configure and build the headless isotopec binaries as well as the GUI (if Qt is found).

-    You can disable the GUI build by passing `--without-gui` to configure.

         ./autogen.sh
         ./configure
+        make

+    You can disable test and bench by passing `--disable-tests --disable-bench` to configure.

+        ./autogen.sh
+        ./configure
+        ./configure --disable-tests --disable-bench
+        make

+    You can disable the GUI to run a node by passing `--without-gui` to configure.

+        ./autogen.sh
+        ./configure
+        ./configure --without-gui
         make

 3. It is recommended to build and run the unit tests: